Easter Road: Other football matches

 Kirkcaldy club Raith Rovers used Easter Road as a home venue once, for the home leg of a UEFA Cup tie against Bayern Munich in 1995.
 The match was moved from Rovers' normal home ground of Stark's Park due to Easter Road's greater capacity.
 Easter Road has sometimes played host to Scottish League Cup semi-final matches, such as in the 1996, 1998, 2004, 2005, 2006, 2013 and 2014 competitions.
 Team managers Terry Butcher and Gus MacPherson objected to playing semi-finals at Easter Road, on the grounds that their players should have the chance to play at Hampden Park, or that playing against Hearts in Edinburgh gives them a form of home advantage.
 The 2014 Scottish Challenge Cup Final between Raith Rovers and Rangers was hosted at Easter Road.

 Scotland have played seven full international matches at Easter Road.
 These have been friendly matches against less attractive opposition where a relatively small crowd was expected, and it has therefore been unnecessary to play the match at Hampden Park.
 The Scotland under-21 team has also sometimes played matches at Easter Road, such as when Scotland played Iceland in the 2011 UEFA European Under-21 Football Championship qualification play-offs.
 The most recent full international played at the stadium was a friendly match between Scotland and Canada in March 2017.
 One full international was played at Easter Road that did not involve Scotland, a friendly match between South Korea and Ghana that was played in advance of the 2006 World Cup.

 Scotland women played their first match at Easter Road in August 2019, a Euro 2021 qualifying match against Cyprus.
+In November 2025, Easter Road was listed as a potential host venue for the 2035 FIFA Women's World Cup.